vaibhavsha9999/e-spamclassifier/README.md

 The project includes a web interface where users can input text messages and receive predictions on whether the message is spam or not.
 This interface is created using **Streamlit** .
 The website provides a user-friendly interface for real-time spam detection.

 ## 8. Deployment
 The final model is deployed, and the website is hosted to make it accessible to users.
-The deployed model and vectorizer are saved as pickle files for future use.
+This process is done using **docker** and **Azure**.
+You can access the app from https://spamclassify.azurewebsites.net/